Login/Sign Up

 About Uroquin Syrup

-Uroquin Syrup belongs to the group of quinolones antibiotics used to treat bacterial infections caused by susceptible bacteria.
-It is indicated in the treatment of urinary tract infections, prostatitis (prostate inflammation) and gonorrhoea (sexually transmitted disease).
-Additionally, Uroquin Syrup is used to treat infections of the stomach and intestine like traveller’s diarrhoea.
+Uroquin Syrup belongs to the group of quinolone antibiotics, used to treat bacterial infections caused by susceptible bacteria.
+It is indicated in the treatment of urinary tract infections, prostatitis (prostate inflammation), and gonorrhoea (a sexually transmitted disease).
+Additionally, Uroquin Syrup is used to treat infections of the stomach and intestine, such as traveller’s diarrhoea.

 Take Uroquin Syrup as prescribed.
-In some cases, Uroquin Syrup may cause common side-effects such as abdominal cramps, nausea, headache, and dizziness.
-Most of these side-effects do not require medical attention and will resolve gradually over time.
-However, you are advised to talk to your doctor if the side-effects persist or worsen.
+In some cases, Uroquin Syrup may cause common side effects such as abdominal cramps, nausea, diarrhoea, heartburn, headache, and dizziness.
+Most of these side effects do not require medical attention and will resolve gradually over time.
+However, you are advised to talk to your doctor if the side effects persist or worsen.

-Inform your doctor if you experience pain in tendons, swelling, or inflammation as Uroquin Syrup is associated with an increased risk of tendon rupture and tendonitis; this risk is higher in patients older than 60years, in people taking steroids, or who have had kidney, heart or lung transplant.
+Before taking Uroquin Syrup, inform your doctor if you are allergic to any of its ingredients or other fluoroquinolone antibiotics.
+Also, let your doctor know if you experience pain in tendons, swelling, or inflammation, as Uroquin Syrup is associated with an increased risk of tendon rupture and tendonitis; this risk is higher in patients older than 60 years, in people taking steroids, or who have had a kidney, heart, or lung transplant.
 Uroquin Syrup may cause dizziness and light-headedness, so drive only if you are alert.
 Avoid alcohol consumption while taking Uroquin Syrup as it may cause increased dizziness.

 Uses of Uroquin Syrup